bitovi/academy/src/angular/1-why-angular/why-angular.md

 ### 4. Google-Backed and Supported Product

-Having a heavy hitting tech titan backing a library can make it a very sustainable choice to use.
+Having a heavy hitting tech titan backing a library can make it a very sustainable and future-proof choice.

 For more information see the <a href="https://angular.io" >Angular Docs</a>